nlohmann/json/doc/mkdocs/docs/features/macros.md

 When defined, headers `<cstdio>`, `<ios>`, `<iosfwd>`, `<istream>`, and `<ostream>` are not included and parse functions relying on these headers are excluded.
 This is relevant for environment where these I/O functions are disallowed for security reasons (e.g., Intel Software Guard Extensions (SGX)).

+## `JSON_NO_STD_FILESYSTEM`

+When defined, `<filesystem>` header is not included, even for C++17 compilers, and `std::filesystem::path` support is not available.
+This can be useful to disable automatically-detected `std::filesystem` support if its implementation in the standard library is suboptimal or even missing.

 ## `JSON_SKIP_UNSUPPORTED_COMPILER_CHECK`

 When defined, the library will not create a compile error when a known unsupported compiler is detected.
 This allows to use the library with compilers that do not fully support C++11 and may only work if unsupported features are not used.